blotero/FEET-GUI/README.md

 ![image](https://user-images.githubusercontent.com/43280129/123793715-a556cf80-d8a7-11eb-961d-66229c20d986.png)

 Once you have done this, your shell should be working in this venv.
-If you had not previously cloned the repository, it is a good moment to do so, by following same steps as 2.1, and then installing the requirements with no probabilities of dependencies issues.
+If you had not previously cloned the repository, it is a good moment to do so, by following same steps as 2.2, and then installing the requirements with no dependencies issues.

 # 3. How to use